 - Make sure all team members are in a quiet area free from unnecessary distractions

-Find the right etiquette for your team and share it across your virtual communication channels.
+Find the right etiquette for effective virtual meetings that works for you and share it with your team.
 If you want to make the process collaborative, spin up a Google doc and have people contribute ideas for etiquette and refine based on what works best.